Tantra: Śaiva and Śākta tantra

-During the 10th century, the syncretic Nondual School of Kashmir Śaivism developed.
+During the 10th century, the syncretic nondual tradition of Kashmir Śaivism developed.
 According to Alexis Sanderson, this tradition arose out of the confrontation between the dualistic and more orthodox Śaiva Siddhānta and the nondual transgressive traditions of the Trika and Krama.
 According to David B. Gray, this school integrated elements from both of these traditions, "the end result was a nondualistic system in which the transgressive elements were internalized and hence rendered less offensive to the orthodox."

 The philosophers of Kashmir Śaivism, especially Abhinavagupta (c.
 975–1025 ce) and his student Jayaratha, are some of the most influential philosophers who wrote on Hindu tantra.
 These thinkers synthesized the various goddess and Śaiva lineages and philosophies into a comprehensive and influential religious system.
 According to David White, Abhinavagupta "sublimates, cosmeticizes, and semanticizes many of its practices into a type of meditative asceticism whose aim is to realize a transcendent subjectivity".
 Thus, his work domesticated the radically antinomian practices of Vidyāpīṭha lineages into meditative exercises.

+In Nepal, the Sarvamnaya tantra system evolved as a tantrik tradition which drew upon the āmnāya system.
+Amnaya is often translated as 'transmission'.
+This system serves as the guiding source for the tradition of worship of deities that emanate from the five different aspects of Lord Śiva.
+At its core, the concept of Āmnāya revolves around the idea that Śiva, with his five faces, (referred to as Sadashiva), imparts the secret Tantric teachings to the goddess through her corresponding five emanations.
+Scholarly work on Sarvamnaya can be found in the article, "The transmission of all powers: Sarvāmnāya Śākta Tantra and the semiotics of power in Nepāla-maṇḍala" by Jeffrey S. Lidke.

 The last major Śaiva tantric tradition is that of the Nāth or "Split-Ear" Kānphaṭa tradition, which emerged in the 12th or 13th century.
 They produced various Haṭhayoga texts which draw on tantric yogas.

 While the Śākta traditions continued to develop in different ways, sometimes in a more popular and devotional direction, many of them retain various tantric elements today.
 The two most important and popular Śākta tantra traditions today are the Southern Kaula transmission, which focus on the beautiful goddess Śrī (śrīkula) or Lalitā Tripurasundarī and the Northern and Eastern transmission, focusing on the ferocious goddess Kālī (kālīkula).
 The southern transmission gave rise to the Śrī Vidyā tradition, an important tantric religion in South India.
 Though it takes much of its philosophical and doctrinal system from Kashmir Shaivism, it generally avoids the transgressive elements and is orthodox or "right handed".
 Bhaskararaya (18th century) is considered a key thinker of this tradition.
 The Kālīkula tradition is particularly important in East and South India and Kālī remains a popular goddess in India, a focus of much devotion.